burakgercekaslan/toon-blast-clone/README.md

 - Visual polish (particles, animations, tweened drops) is minimal; hooking into `toPop` and `UpdateGrid` events is the best place to inject VFX.
 - Board data is stored in-memory only; consider ScriptableObjects for level definitions or saving progress if shipping.

-## License
-No license file is included.
-Treat this as a private learning project unless the author adds an explicit license.